becmorrell/Prototyping/Spotify-wrapped/readme.md

 - Using stroke to animate a mask of an image (giving the effect its being filled in - see group 6)
 - Using the `option picker` to alternate between 0% progress (i.e the progress hasnt started yet), 100% (i.e that progress baris completed) and the live progress

 This has been such a fun project to replicate!
-I couldnt find a simpler way to complete this with loops due to the groups being so different, therefore there is quite alot of repitition withn the prototype
+I couldnt find a simpler way to complete this with loops due to each group being so different, therefore there is quite alot of repitition withn the prototype.